pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 = 1.5.6 =

-* Fix - Fixes an issue that Access token refreshes are not stored properly
+* Fix - Fixes an issue that access token refreshes are not stored properly

 = 1.5.5 =